 To ease your mind and feel better informed, here's a quick look at what may happen before, during, and after on the day of your child's procedure at a hospital or surgery center.

-Although you may be able to talk to the anesthesiologist a day or two prior to the operation, you may not meet until that day.
-Either way, the anesthesiologist will go over your child's medical history and information thoroughly, so that he or she can make the right choice regarding anesthetic medications tailored specifically to your child's individual needs.
+Although you might be able to talk to the anesthesiologist a day or two before the operation, you may not meet until that day.
+Either way, the anesthesiologist will go over your child's medical history and information thoroughly, so that he or she can make the right choice of anesthetic medicines to meet your child's individual needs.

-The anesthesiologist may also order additional tests (such as X-rays or blood or laboratory tests) to help figure out the best possible personalized anesthetic plan for your child.
+The anesthesiologist also may order some tests (such as X-rays or blood or laboratory tests) to help figure out the best possible personalized anesthetic plan for your child.

 - your child's current and past health